HaxeSummit/website/src/us/2018/summit/speakers/david.md

 order: 2000
 ---

 Originally design director and professor, David gradually switched into software engineering and became Happy Technologies CTO.
 Thanks to a 15 years experience in web app conception, he gives his support to application architecture problems and development choices.
 He also manages the development team, promoting agile practices, industrialization and continuous improvement.
 Convinced by knowledge sharing and open source development, he commits himself with various community activities.
-He is now the Haxe Foundation COO.